 In JavaScript, errors are only detected during runtime.
 Therefore, it is impossible to get compile-time errors when building JavaScript applications.

+In this article, we will dig into exception handling in JavaScript so that when your app encounters errors, it affects users as little as possible.
 Exception handling allows us to write custom behavior for different errors caused by application users, the server, and many other causes of these errors.

+If an unexpected response is given method and then processed by the caller, the user gets incorrect information and a bad impression of the application.
 A well-written application should have a good exception handling mechanism and approach to various kinds of errors that are likely to happen within the application during usage.

 With exception handling, we can manage these problems and prevent the application from crashing.
 By using exception handling, we can control the flow of an application.

-How to Handle Exceptions in JavaScript
+How to handle exceptions in JavaScript

 • throw statements